amal18061998/verifModel/README.md

-# yolotinyv3_medmask_demo

-Helper repo to train tiny yolo v3 on custom data in google colaboratory notebook
+#VerifModel is a repo ,containd the steps to build a model with yolov4-tiny Darknet on Cgoogle colab